Western Diamondback Rattlesnake

 They live up to 2100 meters above sea level and are found in arid and semi-arid terrains, like shrubby, rocky slopes, grassy plains, forested areas, river bottoms and coastal prairies.

 Their skin presents several shades of brown and a pattern of spots on the back that resemble diamonds in the shape.
-This snake has also diagonal stripes in the lateral areas of head (1 dark and 2 light) and black and white rings involving the tail just before the rattle.
+This snake has also diagonal stripes in the lateral areas of the head (1 dark and 2 light) and black and white rings involving the tail just before the rattle.

 Their skin pattern is very similar to the one of the Eastern Diamondback Rattlesnake (Crotalus adamanteus), but the tone is more subtle, except in the rings present in the tail.